cchitsiang/awesome-stars/README.md

 - [ether/etherpad-lite](https://github.com/ether/etherpad-lite) - Etherpad: A modern really-real-time collaborative document editor.
 - [FrDH/mmenu-js](https://github.com/FrDH/mmenu-js) - The best javascript plugin for app look-alike on- and off-canvas menus with sliding submenus for your website and webapp.
 - [ionic-team/ionic-framework](https://github.com/ionic-team/ionic-framework) - A powerful cross-platform UI toolkit for building native-quality iOS, Android, and Progressive Web Apps with HTML, CSS, and JavaScript.
 - [Gisto/Gisto](https://github.com/Gisto/Gisto) - Gisto is a Cross-platform snippets management application that allows you and/or your team share code snippets fast and easily.
-Based on GitHub Gists Infrastructure which means you can use all your e
+Based on GitHub Gists or GitLab snippets Infrastructure which means you
 - [benkeen/generatedata](https://github.com/benkeen/generatedata) - A powerful, feature-rich, random test data generator.
 - [fullcalendar/fullcalendar](https://github.com/fullcalendar/fullcalendar) - Full-sized drag & drop event calendar in JavaScript